 What animals can you see?

-Elephants, zebras, wildebeests, giraffes, oryxes, lions, cheetahs, rhinos, hyenas (that are as scary as in Lion King), springboks, warthogs, dik-diks, elands, kudus, hartebeests, jackals and amazing variety of birds.
+Elephants, zebras, wildebeests, giraffes, oryxes, lions, cheetahs, rhinos, hyenas (that are as scary as in Lion King), springboks, warthogs, dik-diks, elands, kudus, hartebeests, jackals and an amazing variety of birds.
 Just name it.

 Photographing Etosha, Namibia and photography tips

 Best travel time for spotting wildlife is approx. July to September, since animals come to waterholes.
 But of course, no two years are the same so there might be a slight shift.
 In terms of daytime, best times for photography (as you’d expect) are mornings and evenings.
 You’re not allowed to drive in the park before sunrise or after sunset even if you have a lodge/camp reservation inside the park.